-The whole estate, including the villa, the restaurants, the vineyards and the garden terraces, has been meticulously restored.
+The whole estate, including the villa, the restaurant, the vineyards and the garden terraces, has been meticulously restored.

-Piano Nobile presents a menu of traditional Czech food, alongside some fine international dishes to ensure all tastes are catered for.
+Piano Nobile presents a menu of Czech and International dishes.
 There is an emphasis on employing fresh seasonal ingredients, and the food is well-prepared and presented.

 The restaurant's wine selection is stored in the 'Wine Chest', which is embedded in the villa's bedrock mass.
-These are good Czech, French and Italian wines.
+There are fine Czech, French and Italian wines to choose from.

 In the warmer months guests have the choice of dining outside on the terrace, to enjoy alfresco views over the city.
 Although, all year round a glass conservatory offers the best of both worlds.

-Villa Richter has all the charm of Prague's old world.
+Villa Richter has all the charm of 'old world' Prague.
 Its vineyards date from the 10th century and were said to have been tended by St. Wenceslas himself.
 Stroll amongst the vines either before or after dinner, and enjoy the setting and the fine cuisine.